-Detailed program materials and The School of Education Graduate Student Handbook are available from the School of Education Student Services office, Education 151 and online at www.colorado.edu/education/prospective/gradprograms.html.
+Detailed program materials and The School of Education Graduate Student Handbook are available on the School of Education Student Services website at www.colorado.edu/education/prospective/gradprograms.html.
 The degrees available in the various areas of graduate study are listed below:

 1. Curriculum and Instruction (K–12 humanities education; K–12 mathematics and science education; K–12 literacy education; research on teaching and teacher education)